wwwaylon/mi-2024/README.md

 ## Acknowledgements

 The recommendations in this workshop are based on Little, T. D. (2024).
 Longitudinal structural equation modeling.
 Guilford Publications.
+The organization of this repository is based on Aust, F., & Breuer, J. (2022).
+[Workshop on reproducible research practices for psychologists](https://github.com/crsh/reproducible-research-practices-workshop).